-Reports: 2 killed, 40 detained in new gay purge in Chechnya
+Report: 2 killed, 40 detained in new gay purge in Chechnya

 “Widespread detentions, torture and killings of gay people have resumed in Chechnya,” Igor Kochetkov, program director at the Russian LGBT Network said.
 “Persecution of men and women suspected of being gay never stopped.
 It’s only that its scale has been changing.”

-Kochetkov said the new wave of persecution started at the end of the year when Chechen authorities detained the administrator of a social media group popular with LGBT people in the North Caucasus.
-Kochetkov said the mass detentions began after the authorities got hold of contacts on his cellphone.
+Kochetkov said the new wave of anti-gay persecution started at the end of the year, when Chechen authorities detained the administrator of a social media group popular with LGBT people in the North Caucasus.
+Kochetkov said the mass detentions began after the authorities got hold of the contacts on his phone.

+LGBT activists in 2017 helped to evacuate around 150 gay men from Chechnya to help them restart their lives elsewhere in Russia.
+Many of them have sought asylum and resettled abroad.

+“News that the authorities have resumed the crackdown is spine-chilling,” said Marie Struthers, director of Amnesty International’s Eastern Europe section.
+“With lives in jeopardy, there is an urgent need for an international response to protect gay and lesbian people in Chechnya.”

 Russian authorities have strenuously denied that killings and torture took place in the predominantly Muslim region where homosexuality is taboo, even after one man came forward to talk about the time he spent in detention in Chechnya.

 Maxim Lapunov said he was detained by unidentified people on a street in the Chechen capital, Grozny, in 2017 and kept in custody for two weeks, where he was repeatedly beaten.
-He was let go after he signed a statement acknowledging he was gay and was told he would be killed if he talked about his time in detention.
+He was let go after he signed a statement acknowledging that he was gay and was told he would be killed if he talked about his time in detention.

-Lapunov, who is not an ethnic Chechen and is from Siberia, was the first to file a complaint with Russian authorities over the wave of arrests of gay people.
+Lapunov, who is from Siberia, was the first to file a complaint with Russian authorities over the wave of arrests of gay people.

-The Organization for Security and Cooperation in Europe last month called on Russia to investigate the reports, and Lapunov’s case specifically.
+The Organization for Security and Cooperation in Europe last month called on Russia to investigate the reports and cited Lapunov’s case specifically.

+Kadyrov and his government in Chechnya have been accused of widespread human rights abuses against many dissidents, not just gay men.